I’ll answer that by looking into the following areas:

 The stick could take the form of carbon taxation which would have the same net effect on profit after tax as increased overheads.

 The carrot could be in the form of carbon tax avoidance through carbon mitigation schemes such as offsetting.
 The challenge for offsetting is that carbon accounting needs to evolve into something that is vaguely effective and consistent.
 One option could be leasing schemes from tropical countries for the maintenance of their rainforests.
-This would provide sufficient exchange value for their governments to ensure that the trees stay put and cleared areas are reforested.
+This would provide sufficient economic value for their governments to ensure that the trees stay put and cleared areas are reforested.

 Secondly the environmental lobby must switch out of advocacy mode and start becoming more constructive in their criticism.
 Gluing themselves to trains and taxis is all very well to grab the public’s attention and its sympathy.
 But it does not take long for them to lose the public’s support and become marginalised, particularly when the less sympathetic sections of the media start weighing in.